A practical guide on how to set up Zendesk support for success

 Unifying your knowledge with AI

-Instead of trying to manually copy-paste everything into one place, what if you could just connect all your existing knowledge sources?
+Instead of manually copy-pasting everything into one place, you can connect all your existing knowledge sources to enhance your Zendesk setup.

-The idea is to use a tool that plugs into all the places your team already works.
-That’s what we designed eesel AI to do.
-It connects to your Zendesk account, but it also hooks into all those other apps.
-By doing this, the AI can pull from everything your company knows to provide a complete answer, not just what's in your official help documentation.
+The idea is to use a complementary tool that plugs into all the places your team already works.
+That’s what eesel AI is designed to do.
+It connects seamlessly to your Zendesk account, while also hooking into your other apps.
+By doing this, the AI can pull from everything your company knows to provide a complete answer within the Zendesk ecosystem.

 Automating Zendesk support

 With a solid foundation in place, it's time to let automation do the heavy lifting.
-This is how you free up your team from repetitive tasks so they can focus on the conversations that really matter.
-Let's look at what Zendesk offers out of the box, and then how an AI layer can take it a step further.
+This is how you free up your team from repetitive tasks.
+Let's look at the robust tools Zendesk offers out of the box, and how an additional AI layer can complement them.

 Native Zendesk automation

-Zendesk has a couple of built-in tools for automation.
-Triggers are rules that fire when something happens to a ticket (for example, if a priority is set to "Urgent," you can have it send a notification to a manager).
-Macros are canned responses that agents can use with one click to answer frequently asked questions.
+Zendesk provides impressive built-in tools for automation.
+Triggers are rules that fire when something happens to a ticket, and Macros are canned responses that agents can use with one click to answer frequently asked questions.

 Using a smarter AI agent

-A more flexible option is to bring in a specialized AI platform that works with your existing setup.
+A specialized AI platform is another excellent option that works alongside your existing Zendesk setup.

 eesel AI is built to be simple to get started with and keep you in the driver's seat.
-Here’s what makes it different:
+Here’s how it complements your workflow:

 -

 Get started in minutes.
-You don't have to sit through a mandatory demo or talk to a salesperson.
-You can connect eesel AI to Zendesk and start setting it up yourself right away.
+You can connect eesel AI to Zendesk and start configuring it yourself right away.

 -

-Test without risk.
-There’s a simulation mode that lets you test your AI setup on thousands of your past tickets.
-This shows you exactly how well it would have performed and what its resolution rate would have been before it ever talks to a real customer.
-It takes all the guesswork out of launching.
+Test with confidence.
+There’s a simulation mode that lets you test your setup on past tickets.
+This shows you exactly how it would have performed before it ever talks to a real customer.

 -

 You're in control.
 You decide exactly which kinds of tickets the AI should handle.
-You can start small, letting it answer simple questions while escalating everything else to a human.
-The AI can also do more than just talk; it can take actions, like looking up order details in Shopify or creating a bug report in Jira for your engineers.
-This lets you automate entire workflows that stretch across different departments.
+The AI can also take actions, like looking up order details in Shopify or creating a bug report in Jira, working in harmony with your Zendesk workflow.

 Zendesk pricing overview